-In May of 2010, GOLES launched a report card survey to assess the repairs and management of NYCHA.
-The survey was designed to allow residents to grade NYCHA on the services they provide and the condition of residents' building, developments, and apartments.
-Thus far, we have surveyed over 700 public housing residents on the Lower East Side of Manhattan.

-In our preliminary assessment, we found that 31% of residents gave NYCHA an F for police protection and 28% gave an F for building and development safety-F being the most common grade for both.
-Sixty-eight percent of the residents surveyed said that they would or do feel safer with surveillance cameras installed in their developments.
-While more than half of the residents we have surveyed prefer to have cameras, we at GOLES are firm in the belief that keeping our development safe requires much more.

-It is clear by these results that something must be done about the safety of residents.
-We believe that the City Council's resolution 423-2010 calling for federal funds--for federal government to allocate federal dollars or funding to subsidize security cameras in NYCHA's development is a good start at tackling these issues.
-However, we believe that the City Council should request more funding, not only to subsidize
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING194 2 they provide and the condition of residents' 3 building, developments, and apartments.
+Thus far, 4 we have surveyed over 700 public housing residents 5 on the Lower East Side of Manhattan.
+6 In our preliminary assessment, we 7 found that 31% of residents gave NYCHA an F for 8 police protection and 28% gave an F for building 9 and development safetyF being the most common 10 grade for both.
+Sixty-eight percent of the 11 residents surveyed said that they would or do feel 12 safer with surveillance cameras installed in their 13 developments.
+While more than half of the 14 residents we have surveyed prefer to have cameras, 15 we at GOLES are firm in the belief that keeping 16 our development safe requires much more.
+17 It is clear by these results that 18 something must be done about the safety of 19 residents.
+We believe that the City Council's 20 resolution 423-2010 calling for federal fundsfor 21 federal government to allocate federal dollars or 22 funding to subsidize security cameras in NYCHA's 23 development is a good start at tackling these 24 issues.
+However, we believe that the City Council 25 should request more funding, not only to subsidize

 1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING195 2 cameras, but also to provide resources for Tenant 3 Patrol and to set up a support for Tenant Patrol.
-4 Residents are often the first line 5 of defense when it comes to making their 6 developments safe, therefore, they are best able to notify officials when they believe illegal 7 8 activity is taking place within their development.
+4 Residents are often the first line 5 of defense when it comes to making their 6 developments safe, therefore, they are best able 7 to notify officials when they believe illegal 8 activity is taking place within their development.
 9 As you already know, NYCHA 10 currently pays over 70 million a year for NYPD 11 quote unquote special services.
 This funding is 12 unjust.
-Public housing residents pay twice as 13 much for police services as any other resident in 14 New York City and many residents feel that they 15 are more harassed than protected by the PSA officers.
-16 17 Our recommendations is that, in 18 addition to being used for capital improvements, 19 some of this funding should go towards providing 20 extra resources for Tenant Patrol.
-21 Finally, as you know, NYCHA has put 22 a hold on further installation of surveillance 23 cameras in the developments while they wait for a 24 Safety and Security Task Force to put together a report, which includes looking at the Newark
+Public housing residents pay twice as 13 much for police services as any other resident in 14 New York City and many residents feel that they 15 are more harassed than protected by the PSA 16 officers.
+17 Our recommendations is that, in 18 addition to being used for capital improvements, 19 some of this funding should go towards providing 20 extra resources for Tenant Patrol.
+21 Finally, as you know, NYCHA has put 22 a hold on further installation of surveillance 23 cameras in the developments while they wait for a 24 Safety and Security Task Force to put together a 25 report, which includes looking at the Newark